 “Ryan, I hate my job, I’m miserable, I’m going to quit.
-You’re only 27 years old yet you have more freedom in your career than anyone I know.
-Teach me!”
+Can you help me out somehow?!”

 - Don’t quit your job.
 You don’t have to.
 If you quit your job, you’re going to be faced to make decisions out of necessity.
 It’s an ugly path and I don’t want to see you go down it.

-- All I did was pick a web based skill and get really good at it.
-When you’re really good at what you do, people don’t give a shit where you work from.
+- Pick a web based skill and get really good at it.
+When you’re really good at what you do, people don’t care where you work from.

-Then I told him if you’re willing to make the effort to learn, you can do what I do too.
-In fact, I can tell you the exact path to take right here on the phone, it’s that easy.
+Then I told him that if he was willing to make the effort to learn, he can do what I did too.
+In fact, I ended up telling him the path right there on the phone.

-In just 120 days he was able to quit his job on his own terms.
-He now works from a coffee shop, is able to spend more time with his kids and has limitless upward mobility in his career.
+And in just 120 days he was able to quit his job on his own terms.
+Now works from a coffee shop, is able to spend more time with his kids and has limitless upward mobility in his career.

-This blog post shares the exact path I laid out for him on the phone that day.
+So today this blog post shares the exact path I laid out for him on the phone.

-If you want to quit your job and have the freedom from a physical location, you’re going to have to use the web.
+Look, If you want to quit your job and have the freedom from a physical location, you’re going to have to use the web.

-That’s why I like services – offering a service allows you to boot strap and get yourself going with no money at all.
+And that’s why I like services – offering a service allows you to boot strap and get yourself going with no money at all.
 Every single one of these skills adds value to small businesses so they would be more than happy to pay you.

 Web design.
 Everybody and their mom needs a website these days.
-The majority of businesses owners don’t have the time to mess around building websites so they’ll gladly shell out $500 – $5,000 for a well built site.
+Most businesses owners don’t have the time to mess around building websites so they’ll gladly shell out $500 – $5,000 for a well built site.
 I suggest learning WordPress – it’s a relatively easy platform that requires no coding knowledge to build beautiful sites.
-I learned WordPress in less than 6 months all from free online sources.
+I learned WordPress in less than 6 months for less than $20 dollars!

 Web Analytics.
 Web analytics is the measurement, collection, analysis and reporting of web data for purposes of understanding and optimizing web usage.
-I know, I know, it sounds boring as shit.
+I know, I know, it sounds boring.
 But honestly, it’s the most valuable web based skill you can have.

 ^ Web analytics covers more than just reading website traffic and sources.
 It helps businesses make informed (data driven) decisions about their marketing spend.
 In other words, you can have a direct effect on top line revenue.

 Pay Per Click Ads.
 PPC ads are the sponsored listings that show up in search engines.
 The way they work are simple – websites bid on keywords related to their business and pay every time someone clicks on them.
-These ads are a science in themselves and require an expert to set up, optimize and scale them.
-Seeing as how this is a $30B+ industry and experts are in HUGE demand.
+So these ads are a science in themselves and require an expert to set up, optimize and scale them.
+And seeing as how this is a $30B+ industry, experts are in HUGE demand.

 Online Advertising.
 While banner ads are in decline, other advertising platforms have emerged as powerful traffic sources.
 Facebook, Twitter and Pinterest are becoming the top advertising platforms due to their baked in audience.
-Mastering one of these platforms is an easy niche to land clients.
+So mastering one of these platforms is an easy niche to land clients.

 In fact, you can learn them all for free before you quit your job.

 - Google’s free certification course